 2 teaspoons salt

-1. Add ground meat, matzah meal or bread crumbs, grated onion, eggs, catsup, salt, pepper, and garlic to a large bowl and mix until all ingredients are combined.
-Form meat mixture into 1 inch balls.
+1. Add ground meat, matzah meal or bread crumbs, grated onion, eggs, ketchup, salt, pepper, and garlic to a large bowl and mix until all ingredients are combined.
+Form meat mixture into 1-inch balls.

-2. Heat large frying pan on medium heat, add 2 tbsp olive oil.
+2. Heat large frying pan on medium heat, add 3 tbsp olive oil.
 Cover bottom of frying pan with chopped onions, add meatballs on top of onions, turning until meatballs brown on all sides.
 Repeat and continue to make several batches.
+Repeat process until all meatballs have been cooked.

 3. Remove meatballs and onions from pan using a large slotted spoon, draining oil from meatballs and onions, set aside on a large platter.